T10Jace/T10Jace/README.md

 About Me...

     👨‍💻     I am a Computer Science major at the University of Tennessee.

     🎓     Expected Graduation date of December 2024.

-    🧑‍🏭  I am a Technology and Innovation Intern at TVA!|
+    🧑‍🏭     I am a Technology and Innovation Intern at TVA!

-    🌞    In the summer I like to go swimming🏊‍♂️, act like I workout🏋️‍♂️, and occasionally shoot soom hoops⛹️‍♂️!
+    🌞     In the summer I like to go swimming🏊‍♂️, act like I workout🏋️‍♂️, and occasionally shoot some hoops⛹️‍♂️!

 My Goals...

-    🎤     Expand my network and make new allies, even if it makes me uncomfortable.
+    🎤     Expand my network and make lifelong friends along the way.

     👨‍🎓     Graduate with a B.S in Computer Science.
-(At least graduate)

-    🧑‍💻   Get a job that I enjoy.
+    🧑‍💻     Find a job that does meaningful work.

-    📚      Gain as much knowledge and experience as I can
+    📚     Gain as much knowledge and experience as I can.